fsicardir/apod/README.md

 ### Current state
 Very basic view of the current image and description.
+The website is hosted by GitHub and you can see it [here](https://apod.cf).

 ### Improvements and new features planned
 - Better design and UX.